awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-events-rule-sqs/README.md

 import { Duration } from '@aws-cdk/core';
 import * as events from '@aws-cdk/aws-events';
 import * as iam from '@aws-cdk/aws-iam';
-import { EventRulesToSqsProps, EventRulesToSqs } from "@aws-solutions-constructs/aws-event-rules-sqs";
+import { EventsRuleToSqsProps, EventsRuleToSqs } from "@aws-solutions-constructs/aws-events-rule-sqs";

-const props: EventRulesToSqsProps = {
+const props: EventsRuleToSqsProps = {
     eventRuleProps: {
         schedule: events.Schedule.rate(Duration.minutes(5))
     }
 };

-const constructStack = new EventRulesToSqs(this, 'test-construct', props);
+const constructStack = new EventsRuleToSqs(this, 'test-construct', props);

 // Grant yourself permissions to use the Customer Managed KMS Key const policyStatement = new iam.PolicyStatement({